ChrisERo/vocab-forager/docs/user-manual.md

 One can "activate" VocabForager in one of 2 ways:
 1. Switching the popup's toggle button on, the one with the Activation label as shown above.
-2. Pressing the extension's Activate context-menu option as shown below:
+2. Pressing the extension's Activate context menu option as shown below:

 <div style="width:50%; height:50%">
     ![Context Menu options for VocabForager](./assets/context-menu.png "Context Menu")